nextflow-io/nextflow/docs/operator.rst

         .multiMap { it -> foo: bar: it }
         .set { result }

-As before creates two channels, however both of them receive the same source items.
+As before this creates two channels but now both of them receive the same source items.

 .. warning::
-  The multi-map evaluation closure must be specified inline, ie. it *cannot* be assigned to a variable and passed as argument to the operator, how it can be done with other operators.
+  The multi-map evaluation closure must be specified inline, ie. it *cannot* be assigned to a variable and passed as argument to the operator, the way it can be done with other operators.

 To create a multi-map criteria as variable that can be passed as an argument to more than one ``multiMap`` operator use the ``multiMapCriteria`` built-in method as shown below::